 |Developing your Change Initiative||Workshop||In this workshop, we will engage with the UW-Madison Leadership Framework to identify the change initiative you would like to create and methods to drive your passion forward.||1 hr. – 1.5 hrs.||Students|

 |Fostering an Inclusive Environment||Presentation/Workshop||Through guided discussion, participants will consider their own dominant identities and the possible organizational identity of their unit.
-Together we will explore how to identify and remove barriers as well as the opportunity to examine what diversity looks like in our own organizations.
+Together we will explore how to identify and remove barriers, as well as the opportunity to examine what diversity looks like in our own organizations.
 Through small group activities and individual reflection, participants will discover how these lessons can be applied to both their specific programs and in their daily lives.||1 hr. – 1.5 hrs.||Faculty/Staff/Students|

 |Leadership Certificate Informational Session||Presentation/Workshop||This will be a general overview geared toward students who are just beginning the Leadership Certificate application process.
 Through interactive group work, we will discuss questions you may have about your specific leadership experiences.||30 min. – 1 hr.||Students|

 |Spheres of Influence||Presentation/Workshop||At UW-Madison, we believe that although leadership is an action-oriented endeavor not based on position or level of authority, context matters and each situation requires unique engagement.
-In this workshop we will learn about authority and positionality, and think about how you can strategically use your own influence to drive change.||1 hr. – 1.5 hrs.||Faculty/Staff|
+In this workshop, we will learn about authority and positionality, and think about how you can strategically use your own influence to drive change.||1 hr. – 1.5 hrs.||Faculty/Staff|

-Schedule Lecture or Workshop
+Schedule a Lecture or Workshop